Activity Scheduling and Lifecycle: A Deep Dive into AOSP Source Code

 }

-The system sends an order back to the original App troupe via Binder: The PauseActivityItem clearance parcel.
+The system sends PauseActivityItem to the App process via Binder.

 @Override